Chevrolet Traverse Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Chevrolet Traverse are $1,204 a year for full coverage.
-Comprehensive costs an estimated $286, collision insurance costs $418, and liability coverage costs $364.
-Liability-only coverage costs as little as $416 a year, and high-risk coverage costs around $2,580.
-16-year-old drivers pay the most at up to $4,426 a year.
+Average insurance rates for a Chevrolet Traverse are $1,204 a year for full coverage insurance.
+Comprehensive costs an estimated $286, collision costs $418, and liability insurance is estimated at $364.
+Buying just liability costs approximately $416 a year, with insurance for high-risk drivers costing around $2,580.
+Teenage drivers receive the highest rates at $4,426 a year or more.

 Average premium for full coverage: $1,204